Constant-Time Motion Planning with Manipulation Behaviors: Experiments

 \subsection{Baseline Methods}

 We compare our method against two baseline families:

 \textbf{Online Planning Baseline:} The fully online baseline represents the common approach for behavior-based manipulation planning.
 For each query with target object pose $w_g$, it first samples initiation states for the specified behavior $\sigma$ using the \textsc{GetInitStates} function, then attempts to generate collision-free motion plans to these states.
+Once a valid plan is found, it executes the behavior policy $\pi_\sigma$ from the terminal state of that plan.
+We additionally evaluate a "re-planning" variant, where instead of committing to the first feasible motion plan, the planner iterates over multiple sampled initiation states, repeating the attempted motion planning and policy rollout process.

-Upon successful plan generation, it executes the behavior policy $\pi_\sigma$.
-This approach incurs expensive online computation as it performs sampling, motion planning, and behavior rollout for every query.
+This approach incurs expensive online computation as it performs sampling, motion planning, behavior rollout, and optionally replanning for every query.
 Additionally, finding an initiation state does not mean that the policy execution will succeed.
 We implement this baseline using the BiTRRT \cite{devaurs2013bitrtt} planner from OMPL.

 \textbf{Preprocessing-based Baselines:} We implement two variants that leverage offline computation to accelerate online planning.
 The first utilizes an offline PRM graph that seeds the planner with a a precomputed roadmap.
 The second employs prior CTMP methods \cite{mishani2024constant} to store a library of paths to a manually defined initiation region $\mathcal{S}_{\text{init}}$, estimated to at least partially overlap with the $I_\sigma(w_g)$ for different target poses $w_g$.